AureliusBinus/MiCon-W9_21-22/include/README.md

 finding and changing all the copies as well as the risk that a failure to find one copy will result in inconsistencies within a program.

-In C, the convention is to give header files names that end with `.h'.
+In C, the convention is to give header files names that end with `.h`.

 Read more about using header files in official GCC documentation: